How to Write a CV

 Top tips for a great CV layout:

-• No more than two pages of A4
+- No more than two sides of A4.

-• Use simple fonts like; Arial, Verdana or Tahoma in font size 10 or 11 works best.
+- Simple fonts like Arial, Verdana or Tahoma in font size 10 or 11 works best.

 - Tailor it to specific job roles.
 Do not use a “one size fits all” mentality, tailor each CV to match the job specification.